apache/openwhisk/proposals/POEM-support-array-result.md

 * ballerina

 ## Openwhisk-cli repo
-* When use wsk to execute action, need to support parse array result.
+* The `wsk` CLI needs to support parsing an array result when executing actions.
-* When use wsk to get activation, need to support parse array result as well.
+* The `wsk` CLI needs to support parsing an array result when getting activations.